RamadanElSayed/PopularArticlesTask/README.md

  7. Repository Pattern
  8. AndroidX
  9. Shimmer layout
- 11.NYT News API
+ 10. NYT News API
- 12.JetPack Libraries
+ 11. JetPack Libraries
- 13.Navigation Component
+ 12. Navigation Component

 ## The app has following packages:
 1. **data**: It contains all the data accessing and manipulating components.